Atomic New Age

 Quick-Play Spell

-Bounce effect: If you control a “Hecahands” monster, target 1 opponent’s Spell/Trap and return it to their hand.
+● If you control a “Hecahands” monster: You can target 1 Spell/Trap your opponent controls; return it to the hand.

 Bayt’al-Hecahands See